Best Ways to Get Started on Usenet

 What to Look for in a Provider

 While we think you should choose Newshosting as your Usenet provider, there are several factors to consider.
-First of all, retention is crucial.
-Higher retention rates mean more available content, since retention is the number of days that data is stored on the Usenet servers.
+First of all, article retention is crucial.
+Higher article retention rates mean more available content, since article retention is the number of days that data is stored on the Usenet servers.

 Next, take a look at the number of connections.
 Usenet has the unique ability to grab different pieces of data from the same file, then reassemble them on your computer.
 Imagine that each connection is a hand grabbing at something.
 The more “hands” you have, the more pieces you can grab and put back together.
 Therefore the faster your downloads will be.